Parijat/Harsingar flower plant is adored all over India.

-But if you have a backyard and growing it directly in the ground then you don’t have any such requirements.
+But if you have a backyard and grow it directly in the ground, then you don’t have such requirements.

-Just make sure to dig and add cow dung in it and choose a location where water doesn’t stay in that location as it will cause root rot.
+Just make sure to dig and add cow dung in it and choose a location where water doesn’t stay as it will cause root rot.

-Watering – Crucial Part of Harsingar Plant Care
+Watering Properly – Crucial Part of Parijat Plant Care

-The most important part in taking caring of Harsingar or Parijat flower plant is while watering it.
+The most important part of taking care of the Parijat flower or Harsingar flower plant is watering it.

 This plant doesn’t like to stand in water for a long time and if it happens, its root start to rot and the plant will ultimately die.

-So, whenever you are growing parijat tree directly in your ground, make sure water doesn’t stay at that area in normal days as well as rainy season.
+So, whenever you are growing parijat tree directly in your ground, make sure water doesn’t stay in that area on normal days as well as rainy season.

 And before watering it make sure that the soil is dry and if it is dry then flood it with water such that water comes out of the drainage holes.

-During summer season, depending on the harshness of the heat, you might need to water it twice in a day.
+During the summer season, depending on the harshness of the heat, you might need to water it twice a day.

-Always do finger check before watering Harsingar plant in container, that is put your finger 1-2 inch inside the potting soil to feel if its dry or not.
+Always do a finger check before watering the Harsingar plant in a container, that is put your finger 1-2 inches inside the potting soil to feel if it’s dry or not.

 If it has moisture then don’t water it, only water when it feels dry.

-There is a beautiful parijat flower tree at my friend’s backyard and it is grown in such a location that it receives morning sunlight for 2-3 hours and then goes under the shade of a bigger plant for the rest of the day.
+There is a beautiful Parijat flower tree in my friend’s backyard and it is grown in such a location that it receives morning sunlight for 2-3 hours and then goes under the shade of a bigger plant for the rest of the day.

 So, this is what you also need to do for proper care of your Harsingar plant.

-Too much of afternoon sunlight can burn and ultimately kill your raat ki rani tree.
+Too much of afternoon sunlight can burn and ultimately kill your harsingar tree.